chalund/Rainydays-cross-course-project-/README.md

 * [Contact](#contact)

 ## General info
+Rainy Days, a responsive eCommerce website integrated with WordPress WooCommerce API.

-This project have contains two assignments
+This project have contains several assignments
-* My very first project
-* Interaction Design
+* Design, HTML & CSS and Interaction Design

-The first assignment was create a responsive website for a online shop, "Rainydays" who are selling men's and women rain jackets.
-This include creating design for website and HTML & CSS.<br>
-Interaction design is improvements on website and some small functionality using Javascript.
+Create a prototype and make a responsive online shop Rainydays.
+Interaction design is improvements on first design, some small functionality using Javascript and fetch API from WordPress WooCommerce.

 ## Built with
 This project is built using:
 - HTML & CSS
 - Javascript
+- WordPress eCommerce

 ## Getting started
 ### Installing